 Shopify Inc is a software-application business based in the US.
-Shopify shares (SHOP.US) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was $1245.1 – a decrease of 13.23% over the previous week.
-Shopify employs 7,000 staff and has a trailing 12-month revenue of around $3.4 billion.
+Shopify shares (SHOP) are listed on the NYSE and all prices are listed in US Dollars.
+Shopify employs 7,000 staff and has a trailing 12-month revenue of around USD$3.9 billion.

 How to buy shares in Shopify

 - Compare share trading platforms.
 Use our comparison table to help you find a platform that fits you.